 I tried out the route one morning last week during commute hour.
 Here’s how it went.

 There are bike lanes along Montreal Road that end at St Laurent Boulevard heading west.

 I turned north on St Laurent and rode down the freshly painted bike lanes.
-A more detailed description of these new lanes can be found on the web site of the local city councillor by clicking here.

 Here’s a clip of my ride along the new bike lane along St Laurent heading north.